Burgdorf, #2711, in Hannover region (British, Lower Saxony); Balts, Poles, Yugoslavs, Ukrainians; and those classified as Others.

 I would like to hear from anyone who worked at the British Timber Company (North German Timber Control) in Camp Ohio.

-Camp Churches: From the recollections of residents, there was a Ukrainian Catholic church in Camp Ohio, plus a Baptist church.
+Camp Churches: From the recollections of residents, there was a Ukrainian Catholic church in Camp Ohio, plus a Baptist church, a Russian church, and a Lithuanian church.
 For the Ukrainian Orthodox community, a priest visited regularly from camps in Seedorf and Heidenau.
 Anyone with information on church activities, names of priests, or photos, please email email@example.com

 Camp Translators / interpreters: The following people acted as translators /interpreters in Camp Ohio.
 If anyone has any information or photos for any of these people, I'd love to hear from you.